mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 parsec jumps, the Marauder can jump twice without refuelling, an advantage when operating along the Tellerian Main.

-Detailed descriptions of the ship’s interior are based on the reports of a few hostages ransomed from Eli captivity.
+Detailed descriptions of the ship's interior are based on the reports of a few hostages ransomed from Eli captivity.
 The ship is equipped with a wedge-shaped boarding pinnace and captives are unloaded into a prison area capable of holding a fair number of hostages.
 A medical